Filer and Non-Filer-ATL Status-Filing FBR-Income Tax Return

 The government of Pakistan differentiates between the categories of tax filer and tax non-filer in order to increase tax revenue.
 Additionally, in order to penalize those who do not file their income tax returns, a higher tax was imposed on non-filers by the Finance Act 2014.
 The tax on non-filers is being tightened every year to force them to become filers.

-Why to become a Filer?
+Why to Become a Filer?

 Do you want to know what the benefits of becoming a filer are?
 There are several benefits for becoming a filer.
 A few of them are the following: